howbizarre/hbsthoughts/README.md

 ### Site Maps

-The blog generates a sitemap for *[SEO]: Search Engine Optimization* purposes, which includes all articles and static pages.
+The blog generates a sitemap for SEO *(Search Engine Optimization)* purposes, which includes all articles and static pages.
 The sitemap is automatically updated when new content is added, thanks to the **Nuxt Sitemap** module.

 ## 🚀 Deployment